Brake Fluid Service… What is it?

 - Repeatedly need to add brake fluid to the master cylinder

-- Brake fluid sprayed onto outside of wheel
+- Brake fluid sprayed onto the outside of the wheel

 - Unusual odor or noise